 4. JW Marriott Essex House

 JW Marriott Essex House is located on 59th & 7th and is close to Central Park, making it a good base in the city.
 The club lounge is located on the ground floor, just near the lifts.
-Breakfast is noteworthy here, being served from 6:30 am until 11 am on weekdays.
-Breakfast is served in a room that can be accessed by standard guests and Club lounge guests via two separate entrances.
+Breakfast is noteworthy here, served in a room that can be accessed by standard guests and Club lounge guests via two separate entrances.
 This means the offering is enormous.
 Piles of fruit, a massive variety of cereals, muffins, bread, yogurts, and an array of hot food; eggs, potatoes, sausage, bacon, etc.

 In the evening, you get crackers, cheeses, salad, and also had a couple of hot items like eggplant lasagna and a veal pasta that should fill you up.
 The alcoholic drinks offering is, however, paid for.
 Yes, sorry, but there are no free alcoholic drinks in this lounge.
 That said, this is still an excellent lounge, although a notch below the Ritz Carlton Club Lounge.